lnnn1982/recommendation/README.md

 # recommendation
-A ALS training model using Spark ML library based on Yelp data
+**An ALS training model using Spark ML library based on Yelp data**